MauritsWilke/AdventOfCode/readme.md

 # 🎄 Advent of Code

 This repo holds my solutions for Advent of Code.
-All years will be in here as well as all the years.
-As of now it is just 2015 (and 2021 archives) with TS but soon 2022 will also be added.
+I have done 2015, part of 2021 and 2022.
+I only upload the code that got me the solution.
+This means there is no rewriting anything to make it more clean after that.

 ## 🛠 How to use
 To use this template, first download it and install the dependency: